Let's talk about data. The sheer volume of the data collected today is enormous. When I try to even imagine the amounts...it's staggering.

 - Choose the data type that best fits the data in order to save on storage and in turn get better performance as the server will need to perform less amount of IO.

 - Use CAST and CONVERT functions in ETL code wherever there is a possibility of implicit/explicit conversion to protect the data from getting corrupted.

 - Choose the right compression encoding for columns to save on storage.
 Do not compress columns that are part of SORTKEY.

 As you plan your database, there are table design decisions that will heavily influence overall query performance.
 Table design choices also significantly impact storage requirements, which in turn affect query performance by reducing the number of I/O operations and minimizing the memory required to process queries.
-Therefore, when you design a table, choose data types wisely.
-Understanding the Data and Selecting the Correct Data Type
+Therefore, when you design a table, choose data type wisely.

 I like this feature of Redshift a lot.
-I can tell you that with correct compression we can really save a good amount of storage and increase performance.
 Compression is a column-level operation that reduces the size of data when it is stored and conserves storage space.
 It reduces the size of data that is read from storage, which reduces the amount of disk I/O and therefore improves query performance.
 So, choosing the right encoding for column data type is very important.

 I would mostly rely on encodings given in the table below.

 It’s effortless!
 I would use Redshift’s analyze compression to find the best suitable compression for columns rather than doing it manually.
 To do this, run ANALYZE COMPRESSION command on a loaded table created without any compression.

 You need to look at the Est_redution_pct column for a suggestion on best compression encoding for a column.
 The column shows the percent of compression that can be achieved using a particular encoding.
 You would not want to compress SORTKEY columns and add overhead of uncompressing the data before filtering.
 That’s bad for performance.